TobiasZawada/elgrep/README.md

 #### Searching a BibTeX database

 The library [cexp](https://github.com/TobiasZawada/cexp/blob/master/cexp.el) for searching Combined EXPressions composed of regular expressions and balanced expressions works well together with Elgrep.
+In this example `cexp-search-forward` from [cexp](https://github.com/TobiasZawada/cexp/blob/master/cexp.el) is used as search command.

 The [github directory of Elgrep](https://github.com/TobiasZawada/elgrep) contains a directory [elgrepTest](https://github.com/TobiasZawada/elgrep/elgrepTest) with bibtex files in subdirectories.
 To search the bibtex files for publications by Stallman that do not contain `emacs` in the title use the following settings.
 Only the modified settings are listed here.
 `cexp-search-forward` from the library `cexp` is used as search function.
 The embraced terms `\!(...\!)` match balanced expressions.
 For an instance `\!(stallman\!)` matches a balanced expression that contains a match for the regular expression `stallman`.
 Examples for a matching strings are `"Richard M. Stallman"` and `{Richard M. Stallman}`.
 The function `elgrep/forward-sexp` is one of the utility functions of Elgrep.
 It works like `forward-sexp` but also returns point.